- Different types of healthcare organizations

 Part of your accreditation and risk mitigation efforts means showing that you have taken the steps to inform and train all employees about new and existing policies.
 With training management software like PowerDMS, you can train and educate employees about policies anytime, anywhere.

-You can also test their knowledge with customizable testing to ensure they all know and understand these policies, especially those related to new standards.
-This ensures you have records of the tests, which can be helpful during accreditation or litigation.
+You can also check their knowledge with customizable testing to ensure they all know and understand your policies, especially those related to new standards.
+This also provides you with records of the tests, which can be helpful during accreditation or litigation.

 Keep detailed records of policy distribution and sign-offs